rachelesmee/website/index.md

 layout: default
 ---

-### Events

-Thinking of an Open Source GIS event, and after some support?
-Contact us on the mailing list below and tell us your idea!
-See our [past events](pastevents.html){:target="_newpage"} page for details of events we have supported or organised in the past.

-See also our [guidelines page](foss4gukguidelines.html){:target="_newpage"} for information on setting up a FOSS4GUK event.

 ## FOSS4GUK 2020 Online

 OSGeo:UK are planning a one day online FOSS4G event on 17th June 2020.
 This will be an online-only event intended to give us a little FOSS4G fix while we are in, or just coming out of, lock-down.
 It will be a chance to share some of the work we've been doing during (or in spite of) this strange time, as well as a useful experiment in how we can run online conferences alongside our face to face events in the future.